Getting Started

 conda activate snakemake

+Option 1.
 Deploying with Snakedeploy

 Make your working directory: